slotThe/slotThe.github.io/posts/change-inner.md

 an "Emacs extension to increase selected region by semantic units."
 Essentially, change-inner just expands the region until it hits something that it's happy with.
-As such, the problem eluded to above is with the respective expand-region functions that are called;
+As such, the problem alluded to above is with the respective expand-region functions that are called;
 specifically, `er/mark-inside-pairs`,
 which is defined like so: